weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 **Note:** make sure you have benchmarked each different system and have adjusted its individual `steps=` parameter accordingly.
 This workflow supports running an arbitrarily high number of systems (up to 9,999) with no restrictions on size differences.
 However, this functionality relies on adjusting each systems `steps=` to what can run in 2 hours.

-**Note:** Until experienced with Summit's performance for a given set of systems, I recommend only requesting 80% of the number of steps that can be performed in 2 hours.
+**Note:** I recommend only requesting 80% of the number of steps that can be performed in 2 hours.
 This way, there is little risk of any of the systems running out of time, creating a mess to clean up.

 **VERY IMPORTANT:** `input.py` only contains ensemble-related information.
 All descriptions of input files are automatically understood by what is present in each subdirectory.
 Do NOT describe input files in this file, or the scripts will break.